jonfru/jonfru.github.io/index.markdown

 <a id="teaching"></a>
 <hr style="border: none; height: 4px; background-color: #cc5500;" />
 ### **Teaching:**<a href="#top" style="float:right;">⬆️</a>

-- In Winter Semester 2024-2025 I gave a lecture course titled ``Groups, Geometry and Logic'' (Module V5D4 - Selected Topics in Geometry).
+- In Winter Semester 2024-2025 I gave a **lecture course titled ``Groups, Geometry and Logic''** (Module V5D4 - Selected Topics in Geometry).
 The course revolved mostly around the first-order theory of non-abelian free groups.
 [Lecture notes](/notes.pdf) are available.

+- In summer 2024 I gave a **mini-course on profinite rigidity** (with an emphasis on low-dimensional topology) as part of the [Workshop on Profinite Rigidity](https://topology.math.kit.edu/english/1342.php) at the Karlsruher Institut für Technologie (KIT).
+[Lecture notes](/profinite_notes.pdf) are available.

 - In 2022-2023 I was a Stipendiary Lecturer in Pure Mathematics at Exeter College (University of Oxford), teaching A2: Metric Spaces and Complex Analysis in Michaelmas '22-23 and A4: Integration in Hilary '23.